vuejs/vue-cli/docs/config.md

     // pass custom options to pre-processor loaders. e.g. to pass options to
     // sass-loader, use { sass: { ... } }
     loaderOptions: {},

-    // Enable CSS modules for all css / pre-processor files.
-    // This option does not affect *.vue files.
-    modules: false
   },

   // use thread-loader for babel & TS in production build